 Heather Anne Wozniak, Ph.D.

-Project manager and web developer with experience in all phases of the project life cycle, including research, design, coding, testing, deployment, documentation and training, customer support, and continuous improvement.
+Project manager and web developer with experience in all phases of the project life cycle, from discovery and design through training and support.
 Adept at guiding clients and keeping project teams on task.
 Excellent communicator and problem-solver, always seeking to optimize the user experience.